Northwestern vs. DePaul: Sportsbook promo codes, odds, spread, over/under - December 16

 Northwestern vs. DePaul Betting Trends

+- Northwestern has won four games against the spread this season, while failing to cover five times.

-- Wildcats games have hit the over five out of nine times this season.
+- A total of five out of the Wildcats' nine games this season have gone over the point total.

-- DePaul has covered just twice in eight chances against the spread this year.
+- DePaul has covered just twice in eight games with a spread this season.

-- So far this year, four out of the Blue Demons' eight games with an over/under have hit the over.
+- Blue Demons games have gone over the point total four out of eight times this year.

 Northwestern Futures Odds